nano3labs/fetch-redux-crud/README.md

 # Fetch Redux Crud (Work In Progress)

-A simple library to help you keep your redux api code DRY.
+A simple library to keep your redux api code DRY.
+If you are using a RESTful api, you should be able to eliminate a lot of duplicated reducers.
+This extends the already excellent [redux-crud](https://github.com/Versent/redux-crud)

 # Usage